-In the first step, summarised in \Cref{table:dimensionless}, we rewrite the BVP~\eqref{eq:ODEmoving}--\eqref{eq:BCmoving} in terms of a dimensionless moving-frame coordinate $z$ and a dimensionless state variable $\mathcal{U}(z)$ as\,\footnote{Note the slight abuse of notation where we use the same symbol $\mathcal{U}(z)$ for differently rescaled $U(\xi)$ in the logistic and Allee models. }
+In the first step, summarized in \Cref{table:dimensionless}, we rewrite the BVP~\eqref{eq:ODEmoving}--\eqref{eq:BCmoving} in terms of a dimensionless moving-frame coordinate $z$ and a dimensionless state variable $\mathcal{U}(z)$ as\,\footnote{Note the slight abuse of notation where we use the same symbol $\mathcal{U}(z)$ for differently rescaled $U(\xi)$ in the logistic and Allee models. }

-A particular advantage of this nondimensionalisation is that the number of parameters in the system reduces from seven to just three, namely $\tilde{c}$, $\tilde{\beta}$ and $\tilde{L}$.
+A particular advantage of this nondimensionalization is that the number of parameters in the system reduces from seven to just three, namely, $\tilde{c}$, $\tilde{\beta}$, and $\tilde{L}$.
 This advantage becomes clear from the rescaled Allee reaction term~\eqref{eq:AlleeFunction},

 and the rescaled habitat function~\eqref{eq:habitat},